Holden Commodore (VT): Series II

-With the VT Series II upgrade of 1999, the Ecotec V6 remained structurally unchanged, but it received an updated tune that made the car slightly faster than the original version.
+With the VT Series II upgrade on 1 June 1999, the Ecotec V6 remained structurally unchanged, but it received an updated tune that made the car slightly faster than the original version.
 The availability of the supercharged V6 changed by no longer being available on the Commodore SS and becoming optional on the Berlina, but standard on the Calais (although the naturally aspirated version could be specified as a "delete option").
 The venerable 5.0-litre Holden V8 was instead replaced by a new 5.7-litre Gen III V8 sourced from the United States.
 (The LS1 engine was manufactured at the St Catharines GM powertrain factory which is in Ontario in Canada).
 The VT II in Gen III V8 guise was claimed by Wheels in 1999 to be the fastest Australian car ever.
 The V8 was detuned to 220 kW from the original version, but would receive incremental power upgrades to 250 kW throughout its time in the Commodore.

 Cosmetically, all Series II VT models received slightly revised wheel covers and alloys, front grilles (silver accents on the base models and thicker horizontal chrome bars on Berlina and Calais) as well as clear side and rear indicator lenses (as fitted on the 1997–1999 VT Calais) instead of the previous amber.
 The updated Calais now also featured a chrome strip across the boot garnish above the number plate, to distinguish it from the lower model variants.